brinkmanlab/IslandCompare/README.md

 Genomic island prediction software developed to facilitate the analysis of microbial population datasets.
-IslandCompare is designed to process sets of microbial genomes and present genomic island content with an interactive visual designed to enable exploration of cross-genome genomic island content.
+IslandCompare is designed to process sets of microbial genomes and present genomic island content with an interactive visual to enable exploration of cross-genome genomic island content.

 IslandCompare exists as nothing more than a [Galaxy](http://github.com/galaxyproject/galaxy) workflow JSON file and a client side only web UI that invokes the workflow via Galaxies API.